About smiLE Therapy

 -

-These children, young people and adults may be Deaf, Autistic, have Down Syndrome, Learning Difficulties, Developmental Language Disorder, Multi-Sensory Disabilities or Physical Disability
+These children, young people and adults may be Deaf, have Down Syndrome, Learning Difficulties, Developmental Language Disorder, Multi-Sensory Disabilities or Physical Disability

 -